campbellmbrown/campbellmbrown.github.io/_posts/2025-09-28-oled-controller.md

   path: assets/images/oled-controller/cover.png
 ---

-I had an OLED screen lying around, I decided it was time to give it a little personality.
+This project is all about giving a little bit of personality to an OLED driver.
 No particular reason - just pure experimentation.

-This project is all about messing with an OLED driver and a lightweight desktop app to send images and animations to the screen.
+The firmware is a simple controller that receives image data and sends it to the OLED screen.
+The desktop application is written in Python using PySide6 and provides a gallery of images and animations to send to the device.

 ## Hardware